 14. No drift.

-1. Initial set up cost is high.
+1. Initial setup cost of drip irrigation system is very high.

 2. Direct sunlight reduces the life span of the tubes used for supplying water.

 4. Improper filtration may cause clogging.